nzjess/softsync/README.md

 }
 ```

-Then make a soft copy of one of the files, giving the copy a different name:
+Then make a soft copy of the `foo/world.txt` file, but this time giving the copy a different name:

-`softsync cp foo/world.txt bar/mars.txt`
+`softsync cp -R alpha foo/world.txt bar/mars.txt`

 Now the manifest will contain: